 - Jacob Black in the Twilight movies is played by Taylor Lautner, who has only "distant" Native American ancestry.
 He does not use makeup.
 Most of the other werewolves are played by actual Native American actors.

-- In Argo, a film on the Iranian hostage crisis, the white Ben Affleck darkens his hair to play half-Latino CIA agent Tony Mendez.
+- Averted in Argo, a film about the Iranian hostage crisis; the white Ben Affleck only darkens his hair to play White Latino CIA agent Tony Mendez.

 - Vasquez from Aliens is played by a white Jewish actress.
 She is considerably darker-skinned in that role than she is in real life.